wupmemo/scruffy/README.md

 - make sure you have node installed on your system [NODEJS](https://nodejs.org/en/)
 - `cd` into project folder
 - run `npm install`
-- run `npm start` to run the local http-server
+- run `npm run dev` to run the local http-server
 - view the project in browser [Localhost Development server](http://localhost:3000)